 It means acting with integrity.
 It means abiding by applicable laws, regulations and policies.
-We are committed to operating with integrity and in compliance with applicable laws, regulations, best practices and standards, contractual obligations and institutional policies.
-Employees are responsible for maintaining high ethical standards and have a responsibility to understand, respect, and follow federal, state, and local laws as well as all university policies and procedures applicable to their jobs.
+We are committed to these principles.
+Employees are responsible for maintaining high ethical standards and have a responsibility to understand, respect, and follow federal, state, and local laws as well as university policies and procedures applicable to their jobs.
 Compliance is not a new responsibility for anyone – it is central to how we do our work.

-Different departments are responsible for monitoring compliance, each operating as the subject matter expert for their area.
-Accountability and stewardship standards undergo constant change and the Risk Management and Administrative Compliance Offices are charged with creating an institutional compliance program to coordinate, monitor, and improve functions to meet those standards.
-Risk management, Internal Audit, internal control and compliance inter-relate through policy and define the framework for an overarching program representing the University's commitment to fulfilling its responsibilities based upon ethical behavior and compliance with applicable laws and rules.
+Departments are responsible for monitoring compliance, each operating as the subject matter expert for their area.
+Accountability and stewardship standards undergo constant change and Compliance Offices are charged with creating an institutional compliance program to coordinate, monitor, and improve functions to meet those standards.
+Risk Management, Internal Control, Internal Audit and Compliance inter-relate through policy and define the framework for an overarching program representing the University's commitment to fulfilling its responsibilities based upon ethical behavior and compliance with applicable laws and rules.